Abdelrahman122003/DevopsEngineering/cloudComputing/sections/cloudBasics.md

   AWS Wavelength extends AWS infrastructure to telecom networks, providing ultra-low latency access for mobile and edge applications.

+## AWS System Manager

+AWS Systems Manager is a service that helps manage your infrastructure on AWS and beyond.
+It provides a unified interface to automate operational tasks, such as managing and configuring both AWS and on-premises resources in hybrid environments

+1. `Automation`: Automates common maintenance and deployment tasks.
+2. `Run Command`: Runs scripts and commands on EC2 instances and on-premises servers without needing SSH access.
+3. `Patch Manager`: Automates patching for AWS and non-AWS resources.

+In computing, a **`patch`** refers to a small update or piece of code applied to a software program to fix bugs, improve functionality, or address security vulnerabilities.

+Fine-grained control of resources using tags.

+Notifications about resource deviation from policy.

+Can take corrective actions against resources

+Remote SSH login using the browser(no need for SSH client)

+## AWS License Manager

+AWS License Manager is a service that helps you manage and track software licenses for both AWS and on-premises environments.
+It is used to simplify the process of tracking software usage and ensuring compliance with licensing agreements.

+**Key Features and Use Cases:**

+- `License Tracking`: Monitors usage of software licenses like Windows, SQL Server, and Oracle, ensuring compliance and preventing overuse.
+- `Automated Enforcement`: Automatically enforces licensing rules to prevent violations, such as exceeding license limits.

+- AWS License Manager allows you to import 3rd-party licenses.

+## AWS Certificate Manager

+AWS Certificate Manager (ACM) is a service that simplifies the process of provisioning, managing, and deploying SSL/TLS certificates for securing your websites, applications, and resources on AWS.

+- Can issue X.509 certificates signed by AWS(free for AWS services)

+- Can issue private X.509 certificates

+- Private certificates can be used even in non-AWS enironments

+## AWS Managed Services(AMS)

+A bundle of services that AWS provides to help users manage their infrastructure on AWS

+For example, organizations that want help migrate to AWS but do not have the required expertise and man power.

+AWS offers automated tools to help as well as human engineers.

 Navy Blue (#1E3A8A): A strong, professional color that stands out without being too harsh.